webbhuset/pipeline/docs/functions/reduce.rst

     Reduce(callable $callback, mixed $initialValue = [])

-Reduce all input values into a single value.
+Reduces all input values to a single value with the callback function.

 Parameters
 ----------